iseekplant/code-test/README.md

 * Implement a close job feature on the edit page
 * Using PHPUnit tests, prove that a closed job will not have a notification sent
-* Use jest tests to verify that a closed job is not editable, and PHPUnit tests to prove that attempts to edit a closed job will fail
+* Use vitest tests to verify that a closed job is not editable, and PHPUnit tests to prove that attempts to edit a closed job will fail